aaronbieber/ssp/content/posts/you-probably-don-t-need-an-f-2-8-lens.md

 elements required to make that wide-open aperture sharp and consistent.
 Believe me, the f/4 is heavy enough after you've been carrying it around all day.

+There are a couple of reasons you may want to pick up the f/2.8 version of a lens, and it's up to you to determine whether it's worth the extra cost:

+ * For some lenses, the f/2.8 version is sharper or has better color or autofocus overall.
+That is not the case with the Sony models I listed, but may be true for others, so do your research.
+Whether those differences matter to you depend a lot on the style of photography you're into.

+ * For some lenses, the f/2.8 version is weather-sealed and the others are not.
+This does tend to be the case with ones like the Sony where the f/2.8 is their "G Master" version (equivalent to Canon "L" or Nikon "Nikkor").
+Again, do your research.
+I've taken non-weather-sealed cameras and lenses under the base of waterfalls and been fine, but it depends on the kind of work you do.

+ * If you are deeply into portraiture or astrophotography, you need that huge light opening or the soft bokeh.
+Again, I think you probably know that already and wouldn't be reading this if you were sure, but I mention it for maximum clarity.

 So that's my take; I really don't think _most people_ actually need apertures wider than f/4, and I would encourage anyone on the fence about it to just save the cash and spend it on something else that you know you'll use.